Ă—

 Does the applicant demonstrate an understanding of the unmet need?

-• What is the strategic basis for the identified problem/gap or public health challenge (e.g., research conducted)?
+• What is the strategic basis for the identified problem/gap (e.g., research conducted)?

-• How is the public health challenge or effect of climate change specifically addressed?
+• How is mental health in the workplace specifically addressed?

 What is the potential impact of the innovation?

-• Does the idea have the potential to improve population or public health outcomes, health care delivery, and/or health equity?
+• Does the innovation have the potential to improve population or health outcomes, health care delivery and/or health equity?

 • What level of impact will the innovation make?